California State University, Sacramento

 “It’s about time we build a stadium worthy of this community and this campus, and I couldn’t be happier,” Orr said.
 “This is a tremendous step for this University.
 This stadium will have a profound effect on our community.
 I couldn't be more excited about the future and impact it has on our athletic programs and our student-athletes.”

-The new stadium’s horseshoe design will seat a minimum of 25,000 throughout its student and premium seating sections and boxes.
+The new stadium will accommodate a minimum of 25,000 throughout its improved student and visitor seating, premium seating and boxes.
 The current stadium seats about 21,000 people.
-The increased capacity also makes the new facility a potential venue for future Commencement and Convocation ceremonies.
+Improvements to restroom and concession facilities will also be made.
+The upgrades and increased capacity make the new facility a potential venue for future Commencement and Convocation ceremonies.

 “When everybody's pulling in the same direction, it's magical.
 We are so fortunate that that's taking place with this project.” -- Mark Orr, Sac State Athletics director